Three Ways to Convert MBR to GPT Disk on Windows 11/10

 The Bottom Line

 Actually, the biggest difference between using the Windows built-in utilities and third-party software is whether to delete the disk volumes.
 As you can see from the details above, using EaseUS partition software, which can serve as an MBR to GPT converter, is the easiest way to change an MBR disk to a GPT disk.
 Besides, the tool can also help you clone disks, merge partitions, shrink partitions, migrate OS...
-If you want to convert a system disk from MBR to GPT, using a convenient tool is recommended.
+Using a convenient tool is recommended if you want to convert a system disk from MBR to GPT.

 How Can We Help You